cniedzi/yoRadio-buttons-resistor-ladder/README.md

 Installation:
 1. Replace the "player.cpp" file in the "yoradio-main\yoRadio\src\core" directory with the provided one, or manually add the three required sections to the appropriate parts of your "player.cpp" file.
 Each section to be added is delimited by lines: /**************** EXTENDER ****************/ in the provided "player.cpp" file.
-2. In the above mentioned file "player.cpp" set the expander parameters according to your configuration (section: EXPANDER CONFIGURATION)
+2. In the above mentioned file "player.cpp" set the expander parameters according to your configuration (section: CONFIGURATION)
 3. Build & upload

 Enjoy!